Protein and Amino Acid Synthesis

 The Nitrogen Pool is Key for Amino Acid Synthesis

-During amino acid breakdown, several amino acids can be converted to glutamate via transaminases, then glutamate releases its amino group via the functions of Glutamate Dehydrogenase:
+Glutamate__ELEM_140368408084544__ and Glutamine__ELEM_140368408084624__ are non-toxic carriers of nitrogen.
+During amino acid breakdownThis will be covered in the next lecture, several amino acids can be converted to glutamate via transaminases, then glutamate releases its amino group via the functions of Glutamate Dehydrogenase:

 In humans this is irreversible, as we cannot re-synthesize glutamate from ammonia.
-The ammonia released from this reaction is released into the Urea cycle.
+The ammonia released from this reaction is released into the Urea cycleAlso covered in the next lecture.

 and Glutaminase:

 Free glutamine is typically present in muscle cells about 4 fold higher than glutamate, and eight-fold higher than the next most abundant amino acid (Alanine).
-This is our mechanism to store nitrogen and make it available for other amino acid biosynthetic reactions.
-For example, if Aspartate is required, Glutamine is converted by reaction [eq:glutaminase] into Glutamate, which then acts as a nitrogen donor in reaction [eq:ast].
+This is our mechanism to store nitrogen and make it available for other amino acid biosynthetic reactionsTypically the transaminase reactions we described above in Table __ELEM_140368408445552__.
+For example, if Aspartate is required, Glutamine is converted by reaction into Glutamate, which then acts as a nitrogen donor in reaction .

 Regulation of Non-Essential Amino Acid Biogenesis.